benchonaut/tiddly_store/README.md

 !!
 BE CAREFUL ABOUT store.php , it is not in .gitignore  , so pulling might reset your users

-you would need a file named ".env" with 2 things defined:
+you would need a file named ".env" with 2 things defined like below:

-GITURL=
+GITURL=git@github.com:anyuser/anyrepo.git
 COMPOSE_PROJECT_NAME=yourproject

 whereas GITURL might be in token form ( https://user:tokenOrpass@gitserver.tld/project/path.git )